Selena Smolders With Legs Spread In Billboard Woman Of The Year Cover Shoot — Pics

 So hot!
 Selena Gomez is Billboard magazine’s Woman of the Year and she struck some sizzling poses for the empowering issue!

 Selena Gomez has never been more sexy than she is on Billboard‘s latest issue!
 The pop songstress has been named the mag’s Woman of the Year and they marked the occasion by putting together one jaw-dropping shoot!
 In the striking image, Sel reclines on a couch in a billowing pink dress, offering the camera an eye-full of her spread legs!
 The provocative pose is completed with a dark lip and loads of eye shadow, lending the usually sunny performer a sophisticated, high-fashion poise.
+And that’s just the beginning!
+The shoot is filled with sexy poses!

 The 25-year-old hitmaker will be honored at Billboard’s Women in Music dinner and awards show at 9:00 PM EST on Nov.
 30. The event is host by none other than Ciara, and Kelly Clarkson will be on hand to receive the Powerhouse award.
 Oh, and let’s not forget Solange who’s going to be receiving the Impact award and hopefully putting her insanely wonderful fashion on display as usual!
 This is shaping up to be an event you can’t afford to miss!
 Head here for tons more images of Sel strutting her stuff!